 The obesity epidemic has made it clear that we need to do more to support children and families in promoting healthy lifestyles.
 The JHACH Healthy Weight Initiative is here to support your and your child towards a healthier weight.

 We know that early prevention and intervention is key.
 But to create lasting change for your child's future, a patient-centered approach to this complex disease is critical.
 Your child’s unique food and activity preferences, family routines, and daily stressors are all factored in to provide a meaningful and lasting approach to a healthier lifestyle.

-The All Children's medical team has implemented a multi-level approach to combat pediatric obesity.
+The JHACH Healthy Weight Initiative team has implemented a multi-level approach to combat pediatric obesity.

-- Educating the next generation of clinical providers to know the latest clinical guidelines and treatment to care for pediatric patients with weight issues
+Educating and supporting clinical providers across specialties to know the latest clinical guidelines and treatment to care for pediatric patients with weight issues

 Using this multi-level approach, we seek to advance the field of pediatric obesity medicine to move past the over-simplified and failed approach of “eat less and exercise more”.
 Instead, we strive to help you confidently move towards the weight and lifestyle goals that work for you and your child.